StringRays/dotpoint/README.md

 # Worksheet Generator

 *My partner is a special education teacher, and I am building this so that she can generate printable worksheets for her classroom.
-It generates worksheets using numbers with added circles 1-9.
+It generates worksheets using numbers with added circles.
 Solid circles symbolize one, and hollow circles symbolize two.
 This adds extra information to the numbers and has been useful especially for multi-sensory learners.*

 Visit site [here](https://stringrays.github.io/dotpoint/);